IJuanTM/simpl/README.md

 The following scrips are included in the `package.json` file:

-* `dev` - Runs Vite in development mode with live reloading
+* `dev` - Runs the `watch` and `live` scripts in parallel
+* `build` - Runs the `build:scss` and `build:ts` scripts after one another
+* `watch` - Runs the `watch:scss` and `watch:ts` scripts in parallel
-* `build` - Compiles the Sass and TypeScript files to the `dist` folder using Vite, ready for production
+* `build:scss` - Compiles the Sass files to the `public/css` folder using the `sass` package
+* `build:ts` - Bundles the TypeScript files to the `public/js` folder using Vite
+* `watch:scss` - Watches the Sass files for changes and compiles them to the `public/css` folder using the `sass` package
+* `watch:ts` - Watches the TypeScript files for changes and bundles them to the `public/js` folder using Vite
+* `live` - Runs a local server using `browser-sync` and watches the `public` folder for changes, as well as the `views` folder for changes, reloading the browser automatically when a change is detected

 After changing the styling or TypeScript of your website you will have to run the `build` script to compile the files.
-This will run Vite to compile the Sass and TypeScript files and output them to the `dist` folder.
+This will run Vite to compile the Sass and TypeScript files and output them to the `public` folder.
 This can also be done automatically by running the `dev` script, which will watch the files for changes and recompile them automatically with live reloading.

+_The reason Vite is not used as a server, but instead only to bundle the TypeScript files and files from packages like Font Awesome, is because Vite's server does not support CSS source maps for Sass files, which makes debugging the styling a lot harder.
+Also hosting the website using Vite's server makes it so that the scripts and styling are not loaded properly when run through a PHP webserver. _

 #### Config

 Config files for the PHP framework are located in the `app/Config` folder.
 Here you can find the `app.php` file, which contains the configuration for the framework.

-Feel free to add your own config files here as each `.php` file in this folder will be loaded automatically on page load.
+Feel free to add your own config files here, as each `.php` file in this folder will be loaded automatically on page load.

 #### Controllers, Models and Pages

 In the `app` folder you can find the `Controllers`, `Models` and `Pages` folders.

-The `Controllers` folder contains an `AppController` and a `PageController` by default, these contain the main functions for the framework.
+* The `Controllers` folder contains an `AppController` and a `PageController`, these contain the main functions for the framework.

-The `Models` folder contains a `Page` model by default, this contains an `obj` and a `url` property, these hold the current `Page` object if it exists and the current page name, subpages and parameters of the url.
-These can be accessed at all times in any view by using `$this->`.
+  - Besides these there are also the `AlertController`, `AliasController` and `SessionController`, these are used for handling alerts, aliases and sessions respectively.
+These are used by the main controllers.
+In the `AliasController` you can register aliases for urls, these can be used to create custom urls for pages, for example by default there is a `welcome` alias for the home page.
+  - There is also a `LogController`, this is used for logging errors and warnings.
+You can use this controller to log errors and warnings in your own code.
+There will be stored in the `app/Logs` folder, with each different type having its own logfile.
+* The `Models` folder contains different models that are used in the framework, like the `Page` and `Url` models.
+These are used to store data about pages and urls.

-The `Pages` folder contains a `Page` class for each view that requires PHP code.
+* The `Pages` folder contains a `Page` class for each view that requires PHP code.
 See these as specific controllers for each view.
 A `Page` is not required for each view, if a view doesn't require PHP code, you don't need to create a `Page` for it.

-There is also a `LogController` in the `Controllers` folder, this is used for logging errors and warnings.
-You can use this controller to log errors and warnings in your own code.
-There will be stored in the `app/Logs` folder.
+By default, there is a `HomePage` class for the `home.phtml` view, as well as an `ErrorPage` class for handling errors.

+Besides these there are also a couple of supporting folders like the `Enums` and `Scripts` folders.
+The `Enums` folder contains enums that are used in the framework.
+The `Scripts` folder contains scripts that are used in the framework, for example the `start.php` script, which is used to start the framework.

 #### Views